An operator learning perspective on parameter-to-observable maps: Proofs for Section :

 It is known that $X$ is subgaussian if and only if $Z=X^2$ is subexponential.
 In fact, we have the following estimate relating the two norms. \begin{lemma}[squared subgaussian] Let $X$ be a real-valued random variable.
 Then

 \end{lemma} \begin{proof} We compute

-The final term inside parentheses on the right hand side equals the subgaussian norm (upon replacing $2p$ with $p$).
+The final term inside parentheses on the right-hand side equals the subgaussian norm (upon replacing $2p$ with $p$).
 This is the asserted upper bound.
 The lower bound follows from the inequality $(\E\abs{X}^{2p})^{1/2}\geq \E\abs{X}^p$. \end{proof}